Group Tour of New Zealand - 28 day Small Group Escorted Tour

 Day 8 – Bay of Islands - Rotorua

 Travel south along the east coast through Orewa Beach and Albany and again cross the Auckland Harbour Bridge.
 Continue south to Hamilton and through the rich Waikato farmland to Cambridge and on to Rotorua.
-This evening visit Te Puia, New Zealand’s premier geothermal and cultural experience for a guided tour and an authentic Maori Hangi and concert.
+This evening visit Te Puia, New Zealand’s premier geothermal and cultural experience for a guided tour and an authentic Maori Hangi and concert, a must see event when touring New Zealand.
 In Rotorua you will stay at the Millennium Rotorua hotel for 2 nights.
 Breakfast included plus Special Meal on day 8.

 Day 9 – Rotorua

-This morning enjoy a sightseeing tour of Rotorua including a visit to the Agrodome, with its amazing display of trained sheep, working sheep dogs and pastoral displays, and Rainbow Springs Nature Park for a guided walk and Kiwi Encounter to take a behind the scenes open to the public.
-Lakeside Rotorua has many other attractions and you may like to take a dip in the thermal pools, or even take a floatplane or helicopter to the active volcano of White Island in the Bay of Plenty or the closer Mt Tarawera, location of the pink and white terraces destroyed by volcano eruption in 1886.
+This morning enjoy a sightseeing tour of Rotorua including a visit to the Agrodome, with its amazing display of trained sheep, working sheep dogs and pastoral displays, and Rainbow Springs Nature Park for a guided walk and Kiwi Encounter, in which you will get to take a behind the scenes tour not open to the public.
+Lakeside Rotorua has many other attractions to enjoy when you visit New Zealand.
+You may like to take a dip in the thermal pools, or even take a floatplane or helicopter to the active volcano of White Island in the Bay of Plenty or the closer Mt Tarawera, location of the pink and white terraces destroyed by volcano eruption in 1886.
 This evening you are free to dine out in Rotorua at your leisure. glimpse of the rare Kiwi at the only conservation centre.